 Plants from the genus Callistephus are half or full hardy annuals.

-They are bushy in nature and range in height from 20 to 80 cm.
+They are bushy in nature, and range in height from 20 to 80 cm (8 to 32 inches).

-The blooms of Callistephus are similar to those of chrysanthemum.
+The blooms of Callistephus are similar to those of Chrysanthemums.

-They flower in the summer in almost all colours, they often have a yellow centre.
+They flower in the summer in almost all colours, these often have a yellow centre.

 The common name for this garden plant is the China Aster.

 Both Photographs of China Aster (Callistephus chinensis) by Carl E Lewis

 In the garden these plants look great as part of a border.
 They are also used often as a cut flower in floral arrangements.